Need Help With Cohabitation Matters?

 Relationship Breakdown for Cohabiting Couples

-It is important to understand that cohabitees, no matter how long they have been living as husband or wife, are not afforded the same rights upon the breakdown of the relationship as those which arise on divorce.
-The law does not recognise “common law spouses.”
+It is important to understand that cohabitees, no matter how long they have been living as husband or wife, are not afforded the same rights upon the breakdown of the relationship as those available on divorce.
+The law does not recognise “common law spouses”.

-As a result, the breakdown of a relationship can be a financial disaster for a dependent cohabitee.
+As a result, the breakdown of a relationship or the death of one party can be a financial disaster for a dependent cohabitee.
 There is no maintenance, and no automatic entitlement to make property, capital or pension claims.
 The children of such a relationship may be left at a financial disadvantage.

-There are, however, some remedies – and every year, Stowe Family Law helps many clients in this situation who benefit from the firm’s prompt advice and extensive expertise in this area of family law.
-For example, applications may be made on behalf of the children under the Children Act 1989.
+There are, however, some remedies, for example, applications may be made on behalf of the children under the Children Act 1989.

 We will be happy to advise you further, and to consider the position also if the relationship should end by the death of either party.
 For further information or to make an appointment, please contact Stowe Family Law.